A Journey Down the Legendary River Nile & Beyond

 How: International Flights, Domestic Flights on EgyptAir, Nile River Boat, Walking, Taxis, Horse and Cart

-Illnesses or mishaps: A serious bout of Egyptian belly which required a course of antibiotics; Flights being cancelled on the way to Egypt because of severe snowstorms over Turkey resulting in a complete re-route of my outward journey.
+Illnesses or mishaps: A serious bout of Egyptian belly which required a course of antibiotics; Flights being cancelled on the way to Egypt because of severe snowstorms over Turkey resulting in a complete re-route of my outward journey; contending with a frustrating number of touts, hawkers and tricksters who pretty much plagued our time in Egypt and went a long way to spoiling our trip to Egypt's famed pyramids.

 Egypt is the stuff of dreams, a magical land of Pharaohs and sphinx, pyramids and hieroglyphics, Tutankhamun and, possibly, the most famous river in the world - the Nile.
 This is the land you learn about at school but think you'll never be lucky enough to see in your lifetime.
 From my shores it seemed so magical, foreign and distant a place as to be a work of fiction - a place which can't possibly exist.
 Well, I've been there - and it does.
 Egypt - a long-held ambition of mine to taste this gem of north Africa has been achieved.
 It was my 71st country and only my second visit to the African continent.